2016 HIFI NEWS HIGHLY COMMENDED MINISSIMO DIAMOND

-The best small speaker, ever.’
+The best small speaker ever.'
 Ah yes, that.
-There’s no shortage of pretenders to this particular crown – all of
+There's no shortage of pretenders to this particular crown – all of

 which promise superlative performance with an uncannily full-range, room-filling sound.
 And yet nothing is immune from the laws of physics, and therein lies the problem.
-You can’t make a quart out of a pint pot and no compact monitor, no matter how exotic, will punch out high levels into large rooms in an effortless, uncompressed way.
-Nor will it offer bass that rattles the window frames in Melbourne, or wake baby kangaroos in Sydney Zoo.
+You can't make a quart out of a pint pot and no compact monitor, no matter how exotic, will punch out high levels into large rooms in an effortless, uncompressed way.
+Nor will it offer bass that rattles the window frames in Melbourne, or wake baby kangaroos at Sydney Zoo.

 Instead, for a small speaker to succeed, it has to bring something else to the party.
 Called the Arabesque Minissimo Diamond Edition, Crystal Cable’s latest miniature marvel gets off to a good start with a name that’s almost longer than the speaker itself.
 Still, your £17,000 buys you something that’s recognisably different from almost everything else around.
 It has an exotically profiled cabinet that’s quieter when you tap it than the sound of paint drying, an integral stand (in effect, making it a floorstander) and a specially developed SEAS diamond tweeter, complete with a laser-cut diamond latticeeffect grille that’s said to be the result of complex mathematics to aid dispersion.